I will start with a brief introduction to Belarus, and spend most of the article promoting a do-it-yourself walk in central Minsk.

 Map of attractions in Minsk

 This article will deal with sights inside the historical city centre of Minsk.
 I made a map before going there, added places while I was there and finished it when I returned home.
-Feel free to expand the map into a new window, click the markers and follow my suggested walk.
+Feel free to expand the map into a new window, click the markers and follow my suggested walk in central Minsk.

 The Vierchni Horad area (Upper Town)